splewis/csgo-multi-1v1/README.md

 The general idea of everything I do with sourcemod plugins is to **keep it simple, stupid**.
 This plugin and its implementation details are no exception.

 ### Plugin modules
 Sometimes it's easier to add something in a seperate plugin than add more convars, thus some features may be in support plugins.
-These are all optional and included in the download under ``plugins/disabled``.
+These are all optional.

 - **multi1v1_sprweight**: provides a weight function used by my [smart-player-reports](https://github.com/splewis/smart-player-reports) plugin
-- **multi1v1_elomatcher**: provides a different way of ordering players rather than a ladder by matching up similar elo ratings (this is currently not implemented yet!)
+- **multi1v1_online_stats_viewer**: adds the !stats and related commands that open up a stats webpage in a MOTD panel

-These modules, and any other ideas you have, are relatively simple and are easy to contribute to.
+These plugins, and any other ideas you have, are relatively simple and are easy to contribute to.
 Feel free to implement one and send a pull request.

 ### Download